Lucas Notary

 About Me

-My name is Chris and I am a Notary Public, practising in Hertfordshire, England.
+My name is Chris and I am a Notary Public.
+I practise mainly in St Albans and Hertford, as well as the surrounding areas of Hertfordshire, England.

-I deal with all aspects of notarial work, including:
+I handle all aspects of notarial work, including:

 • Affidavits